MohammadYAmmar/Design-Moore-FSM-project-via-Quartus-and-ModelSim/README.md

 # Design Moore FSM project via Quartus and ModelSim

-Description: This project was my last additional course project for Verilog Digital Systems Design during my BS in Computer Engineering, where I simulate a statement through Moore FSM.
+Description: This project was my last additional course project for Verilog in Digital Systems Design during my BS in Computer Engineering, where I simulate a statement through Moore FSM.
 With full explanation.

 This is the result of the project but the explanation of how the simulation appeared is in the rest of the illustration.